 - After showering, put socks on first.
 If underpants are put on first, foot fungus can rub off into the underwear, and cause jock itch.

-- Use corn starch or talcum powder in areas more likely to become infected to keep them free of moisture.
+- Use corn starch in areas more likely to become infected to keep them free of moisture.